flutter/website/src/docs/development/ui/animations/index.md

 Most UX or motion designers find that certain animation patterns are used repeatedly when designing a UI.
-This section lists some of the commonly used animation patterns, and tells you where you can learn more.
+This section lists some of the commonly used animation patterns, and tells you where you can 더 알아보기.

 ### Animated list or grid
 This pattern involves animating the addition or removal of elements from a